FRequently asked questions

 Nope!
 Many studies have shown that divesting from fossil fuels has no impact on endowment returns.
 Institutions that have divested (most recently Middlebury College, Smith College, and the University of California system) have seen a slight dip in returns immediately after divestment, but over longer periods of time, they perform as well as or better than funds that remain invested in fossil fuels.

 Additionally, if you support climate action, fossil fuels aren’t very smart investments right now.
 The world’s coal, oil, and gas companies have over five times as much carbon in their reserves as scientists tell us we can safely burn while staying below 2°C of warming.
 And these reserves are factored into shareholder reports and stock prices.
 Essentially, if we manage to cut our emissions enough to avert the most catastrophic impacts of climate change, we would find that these fossil fuel companies are actually valued at five times their true worth.
 Our economy has a massive carbon bubble, and by investing in fossil fuel companies, Yale assumes that these investments will be profitable, i.e. that all their reserves will be burned, which would lock in devastating levels of climate change.

 Arguments that pit financial aid and climate justice against each other are unfair and disingenuous.
 These arguments ultimately put the burden for climate inaction on our most vulnerable students.
 If it seems like financial aid might be one of the first things cut if our university was short for cash, we need to demand that Yale realign its priorities.
-(Check out Students Unite Now, the campaign to eliminate the student income contribution!)
+(Check out Students Unite Now, the campaign to push Yale to fulfill its promises regarding financial aid!!)

 Will Yale’s divestment impact fossil fuel companies financially?